street-lab-tech/street-lab-tech.github.io/_pages/postdoc.md

 <div class=" col-sm-12">
   <h3>Summary</h3>
-[STREET Lab](http://www.streetlab.tech) is seeking a researcher to join our interdisciplinary team as a Postdoctoral Scholar in the field of Human-Computer Interaction (HCI) with a focus on accessibility, inclusive design, and data science.
-This position is part of a project in collaboration with the [Campbell Lab](https://www.camlab.ca) based at the Lunenfeld-Tanenbaum Research Institute of Sinai Health System and the Departments of Molecular Genetics and Statistical Sciences, University of Toronto.
+[STREET Lab](http://www.streetlab.tech) at the Faculty of Information, University of Toronto is seeking a researcher to join our interdisciplinary team as a Postdoctoral Scholar in the field of Human-Computer Interaction (HCI) with a focus on accessibility, inclusive design, and data science.
+This position is part of a project in collaboration with the [Campbell Lab](https://www.camlab.ca).
 The project aims at leveraging inclusive design principles and machine learning to enhance accessibility and reduce barriers to entry with respect to data science.

   <h3>About Us</h3>
 STREET Lab is an interdisciplinary research collective at the Faculty of Information, University of Toronto, and housed at the Knowledge Media Design Institute (KMDI).
-The lab is focused on understanding and supporting the sociotechnical practices of marginalized communities around the world, with an emphasis in resistance, informality, and social justice.
+The lab is focused on understanding and supporting the sociotechnical practices of marginalized communities around the world, with an emphasis on resistance, informality, and social justice.

   <h3>Responsibilities</h3>
   * Conduct HCI research to identify accessibility requirements and challenges.